 The crux of knowing what take is knowing what to expect.

-This list is for our normal high altitude Nepal treks but please feel free discuss further.
+This list is for our normal high altitude Nepal treks, see our lodge trek gear discussion for teahouse trekking.

 Do have a look over what people are wearing in the photos of each trip too, that is a great indication of conditions and what is suitable.

-From April to the end of October (~summer), it is warm, even hot during the day.
-Cool, light clothes are best, and longer shorts are acceptable.
+From April to the end of October (ie summer), it is warm, even hot during the day.
+Cool, light clothes are best.

-In winter, November thru to the end of March, it is still usually warm during the day and a single layer will often do, but in the evenings you will want a jacket, and during late December thru to February, a light down jacket is better for eating/drinking outside.
+In winter, November thru to the end of March, it is still usually warm during the day and a single layer will often do, but pants rather than shorts, however in the evenings you will want a jacket, and during late December thru to February, a light down jacket is better for eating/drinking outside.

-You carry a day pack with your camera, jacket, water and snacks.
-The porters (or sometimes yaks/mules) carry everything else, and pack this in a duffel/kitbag rather than backpack.
+You carry a day pack with your camera, jacket, small personal med kit, water and snacks.
+The porters (or sometimes yaks/mules) carry everything else, and you pack this in a duffel/kitbag rather than backpack.